This page contains affiliate links. Please read our disclosure for more info.

 Lecce restaurants are usually open for lunch from 12.30pm or 1 pm until 2–3pm and for dinner from 7.30pm or 8 pm until 10 or 11 pm.

 It’s often difficult to figure out exact opening hours—restaurant Facebook pages are usually the best place to look.
-I have noted opening times below that are outside the norm.
+I have noted opening times below.